DaveBenham/VenomModules/README.md

 ### M (Level Mode) button
 The color coded mode button determines how the 4 channel and the mix knobs behave.
 The mode button cycles through 5 possible modes.
 The button context menu allows direct selection of any mode.
 Each mode is labeled for audio or CV according to the most typical application, but all modes can be applied to either audio or CV.
-- **Unipolar audio dB** (pink - default): Each knob ranges from -inf dB (0V) to +6.0206 dB (x2 amplification), with the default of 0 dB (unity) at noon.
+- **Unipolar dB (audio x2)** (pink - default): Each knob ranges from -inf dB (0V) to +6.0206 dB (x2 amplification), with the default of 0 dB (unity) at noon.
 Unpatched inputs contribute constant 0V.
-- **Unipolar audio dB poly sum** (purple): Same as Unipolar audio dB, except polyphonic inputs are summed to a single monophonic signal before being attenuated or amplified by the input level knob.
+- **Unipolar poly sum dB (audio x2)** (purple): Same as Unipolar audio dB, except polyphonic inputs are summed to a single monophonic signal before being attenuated or amplified by the input level knob.
-- **Bipolar CV%** (green): Each input level knob ranges from -100% (inversion) to 100% (unity) if the input is patched, or -10V to 10V constant CV when unpatched.
+- **Bipolar % (CV)** (green): Each input level knob ranges from -100% (inversion) to 100% (unity) if the input is patched, or -10V to 10V constant CV when unpatched.
 Each input level knob defaults to 0% (or 0V) at noon.
 The Mix knob always ranges from -100% to 100%, with a default of 100%.
-- **Bipolar CV x2** (light blue): Each input level knob ranges from -2x to 2x if the input is patched, or -10V to 10V constant CV when unpatched.
+- **Bipolar x2 (CV)** (light blue): Each input level knob ranges from -2x to 2x if the input is patched, or -10V to 10V constant CV when unpatched.
 Each input level knob defaults to 0x (or 0V) at noon.
 The Mix knob always ranges from -2x to 2x, with a default of 1x (unity).
-- **Bipolar CV x10** (dark blue): Each input level knob ranges from -10x to 10x if the input is patched, or -10V to 10V constant CV when unpatched.
+- **Bipolar x10 (CV)** (dark blue): Each input level knob ranges from -10x to 10x if the input is patched, or -10V to 10V constant CV when unpatched.
 Each input level knob defaults to 0% (or 0V) at noon.
 The Mix knob always ranges from -10x to 10x, with a default of 1x (unity).

 ### D (DC Block) button
 The color coded DC block button determines when (or if) a high pass filter with 10Hz cutoff is applied to the final mix to remove any DC offset.
 DC offset removal always occurs after the final mix is attenuated (or amplified) by the Mix level knob.